bumbumpaw07/luya/docs/guide/app-menu.md

 #### findAll()

-To list navigation data of the menu use the {{\luya\cms\Menu::find}} method (which is somehwat equilvalent implementation of Yii2 ActiveRecord pattern) you can use the {{\luya\cms\Menu::findAll}} method.
+To list navigation data of the menu use the {{\luya\cms\Menu::find}} method (which is somewhat equivalent implementation of Yii2 ActiveRecord pattern) you can use the {{\luya\cms\Menu::findAll}} method.
 This will return and array iterator you can foreach based on an where expression.
 Below a very common example of how to build a menu with one level:

 ```php
 <ul>